-This page is dedicated to reporting on recent newsworthy events, upcoming projects and new products.
+This page is dedicated to reporting on recent newsworthy events, upcoming projects and new products/services.

 Update: 1 September 2018: Biochar Kilns International or BKI will be the new marketing arm for all things relating to Biochar production equipment…Go to article